-10.12 The mode of assessment varies between Courses and between training providers/Code Institutes and may include online assessments and/or submission of written assessments – or any combination thereof.
+10.12 The mode of assessment varies between Courses and between Course Providers and may include online assessments and/or submission of written assessments – or any combination thereof.
 We reserve the right to change the mode of assessment applicable to any Course at any time, including after your Enrolment.
 We will however, where practical, give you reasonable notice of any change to the mode of assessment.

 10.13 You are entirely responsible for any costs and expenses related to accessing and/or running the Course Material on any computer system.
 We strongly recommend that before enrolling on any Course, you confirm the compatibility of your computer system with the published specifications for Course Materials for that Course.

-11.1 Our CV review is only available to Students who have completed all of the relevant steps on their course package before unlocking this feature.
+11.1 Our CV re-build is only available to Students who have completed all of the relevant steps on their course package before unlocking this feature.

-11.2 Students who are on monthly instalment plans must have completed at least 50% of their instalments before access to the CV review Service is granted.
+11.2 Students who are on monthly instalment plans must have completed at least 50% of their instalments before access to the CV rebuild service is granted.
 Students have the option to pay their balance off earlier in order to unlock this feature

 12. IT PACKAGES INCLUSIVE OF EXAMS

-12.1 Upon purchasing an IT package, you are enrolled into a 12-month license period.
+12.1 Upon purchasing an IT package, you are enrolled onto a license period as stipulated per that package.

-12.2 If you have purchased an IT package that includes exams in your purchase price, you must take any exams, within the original agreed student license period of 12 months from the initial Enrolment Date; unless otherwise agreed at the time of Enrolment.
+12.2 If you have purchased an IT package that includes exams in your purchase price, you must take any exams, within the original agreed student license period from the initial Enrolment Date; unless otherwise agreed at the time of Enrolment.